 Here’s a list of things you’ll need for your chigger control exercise:

 - Repel: Plant-Based Lemon Eucalyptus Insect Repellent

 - Diatomaceous earth

-- Sulfur pellets (if you’re choosing this method)
+- Sulfur powder (if you’re choosing this method as an insect repellent)

 - Lawnmower or shears and pruners

 A combination of the aforementioned items should go a long way in helping you stay chigger protected.
 Apart from that, some suggestions we’ve made earlier will help you prevent them from being anywhere near you in the first place, and if you do encounter chiggers in your yard, you know exactly how to get rid of them now!